 Over the years MIDI keyboards have come a long way.
 When this technology was first being used there were a lot of kinks to be worked out as far as with the laptops and computers.
 Newer controllers work so much better now than they did 10 years ago.
 Part of this is because technology has gotten better with computers as well as MIDI.

-Do I Need A Case For My MIDI Controller?
+Do I Need A Case?

 It depends, are your touring?
 If you are touring, then you will definitely need some sort of case for your MIDI controller.
 If you are strictly using your keyboard for recording in a studio, then you don’t really need one.
 If you are going on the road or gigging frequently we recommend a hard case.